 Talk to your kids about their fears and what they are sad to leave behind.
 Also, discuss what they have to look forward to in their new community.

-Make their toys or outside play area a priority so that they have a space to play while you unload and unpack.
+When settling into the new home make their inside or outside play area a priority so that they have a space to play while you unload and unpack.
 This was my husband’s priority when we moved our girls.

 Save a few of the best boxes for play when then the move is over.
 The best ‘toy’ ever is an empty box.
 It will entertain your child for hours while you work to settle in your new home.